-Northburn values the parent/carers role in a child's education, recognising the importance of their participation in their child's education.
-By working together we can create an education that is broad and balanced with high expectation for every pupil, with a key focus on life outcomes and a greater independence.
+We value the role of parents/carers in a child's education, recognising the importance of their participation.
+By working together, we can create an education that is broad and balanced with high expectations for every pupil with a key focus on life outcomes and a greater independence.
 Parents/carers are always informed when their child is receiving additional support or whether they have been placed on the SEND register.
-Parents are fully involved in the review process of both Pupil Profiles and EHCP.

-If you have any concerns please let us know, contacting your child's class teacher in the first instance, or alternatively, make an appointment to see the SENCO or the Headteacher.
-We want to work with you and support your child in their best interests helping them achieve.
+They are also fully involved in the review process of both Pupil Passport and EHCP.
+If you have any concerns please let us know by contacting your child's class teacher in the first instance, or alternatively, make an appointment to see the SENCO or the Headteacher.
+We want to work with you and support your child in their best interests to help them achieve.

-This SEND Policy complies with the statutory requirement laid out in the SEND Code of Practice 0- 25 (2015) and has been written with reference to the following guidance and documents:
+This SEND Policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2015) and has been written with reference to the following guidance and documents: